bibleexchange/courses/synoptic-gospels/en/0104_progressive-rejection-of-the-king.md

 Why did Jesus teach in parables?

-* Because not given to all to know the mysteries of the kingdom of heaven (13:11)
+- Because not given to all to know the mysteries of the kingdom of heaven (13:11)
-* Because it was prophesied (13:34-35)
+- Because it was prophesied (13:34-35)

-> "I will open My mouth in parable: I will utter dark sayings of old:" &ndash;Psalm 78:2
+> "I will open My mouth in parable: I will utter dark sayings of old:" -Psalm 78:2

 ### The rejection at Nazareth (13:53-14:36)